Cranberry Mustard with Warm Winter Spices and Dark Ale

 The combination of cranberries and dark ale in this sweet and zingy mustard works with so many chilly-weather dishes; everything from potato leek soup and braised leafy greens to roasted chicken and local sausages.
-I love to mix it with a little extra maple syrup and brush it on holiday ham for a tangy glaze.
+It will keep, refrigerated, for up to two months.

 - 1 cup yellow mustard seeds Add to list

-- 1/2 cup dark winter ale (I love the Fremont Abominable Winter Ale for this!)
-Add to list
+- 1/2 cup dark winter ale Add to list

-- 1 cup red wine vinegar (or your favorite) Add to list
+- 1 cup red wine vinegar Add to list

 - 1/4 cup water Add to list

 - 1/2 cinnamon stick, crushed (or substitute 1 teaspoon ground) Add to list